Last update 24/01/17

 b.
 In the event of a discrepancy between the baseball regulations and those appearing in the "Basic Regulations and Disciplinary Procedures," the baseball regulations will have priority and be binding.

-ORDER OF PARTICIPATING COUNTRIES - Baseball
+PARTICIPATING COUNTRIES - Baseball

 JUNIORS BASEBALL : BOYS